si335usna/battlefield/README.md

     [relevant section from the course policy](https://usna.edu/Users/cs/roche/335/resources/policy.php#collaboration)
     on honor and allowed collaboration for programming projects.
 -   **If you have any doubt about what is allowed, just ask!**
--   Part of your grade will be based on \"coding style\".
+-   Part of your grade will be based on "coding style".
 This is mostly about whether your code is easy to follow, consistently formatted, and sensibly designed.
-You should use meaningful variable/function/class names, clearly explain what is going on in your code, and \"clean up\" any extra debugging or non-functional parts before submitting.
+You should use meaningful variable/function/class names, clearly explain what is going on in your code, and "clean up" any extra debugging or non-functional parts before submitting.
 -   Be sure to follow the **exact input/output specifications and filename conventions** as specified. **You should write any error or